hadarge/yoshi/docs/guides/app-flow.md

 This has a few advantages:

 - **Clean output, clear errors:** If your build fails or your server throws you should know about it immediately and clearly.
 Forget of long stack traces or errors that show multiple times; See your server's output in your terminal.
-- **Faster build times:** Now that Yoshi knows it targets apps, it can only run relevant build operations which can result in significant speed boost.
+- **Faster build times:** Now that Yoshi knows it targets apps, it can only run relevant build operations which can result in a significant speed boost.
-- **Faster server reload:** When you're working in watch mode and you change a file, Yoshi knows wether to reload your server, client or both.
+- **Faster server reload:** When you're working in watch mode and you change a file, Yoshi knows whether to reload your server, client or both.
 With the addition of **server-side HMR**, Yoshi will be able to reload your `wix-bootstrap-ng` server almost instantly.

 In the future, we plan on providing many features specifically for apps.
-We want to encourge applications to use the new flow.
+We want to encourage applications to use the new flow.

 Watch [Ronen's talk](https://drive.google.com/file/d/1u05-l27kSY1l6YaSqScXNe2_Hp0V7gkh/view?t=17m58s) to see how it is to work with it.